voxmedia/github-action-slack-notify-build/CONTRIBUTING.md

 ## Releasing a New Version

-Please use [semantic versioning](https://semver.org) when releasing new versions of the action.
+Please use [semantic versioning](https://semver.org) when releasing new versions of the action, per [GitHub's recommendations](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-actions#versioning-your-action).

 After a new PR has been merged, an engineer should run locally: